 The Research Administration as a Profession (RAAAP) longitudinal survey, asks questions about your experience as a research manager / research administrator, your most recent role, how you entered the field, your experience of research impact and engagement, and demographics (on your educational background, the country where you work, your age range, and gender).

 The second iteration of the RAAAP survey has now closed.
-From around 30,000 individuals working in Research Management and Administration across the world we have received over 4,000 responses – MANY THANKS!!!
+We received over 4,000 responses – MANY THANKS!!!

 The Task Force Core Group is currently checking and anonymising the data prior to undertaking analyses.
 The analysed data will be presented at our session “Building research management across distance, time and cultures” at INORMS 2020.
 An overall summary of the analysed data, as well as the datasets will be available from the INORMS website later this year.
 The respective taskforce members will be responsible for producing and circulating association-specific summaries.
 For reference, you can view the survey questions here.

 In the meantime, scroll down to see the draft top-level profile of the survey respondents – by Gender, Level, Region, and Association